The Institute's Newsmakers

 Milwaukee Art Museum names Institute Alumna Marcelle Polednik Director

-Following recent news that the Milwaukee Art Museum had received an $8 million endowment to fund a new directorship, the museum has announced the appointment of Dr. Marcelle Polednik as the first Donna and Donald Baumgartner director following a rigorous national search. via Art News
+Following recent news that the Milwaukee Art Museum had received an $8 million endowment to fund a new directorship, the museum has announced the appointment of Dr. Marcelle Polednik as the first Donna and Donald Baumgartner director following a rigorous national search.
+Read more about Marcelle's appointment in Art News.

-Add Marcelle to a list of Institute alumni who have impressive achievements in 2016.
-Stay up to date with our recent alumni achievements here, and search our intereactive map to locate the current employment status of over 1,000 active alumni.
+Add Marcelle Polednik to a list of Institute alumni who have impressive achievements in 2016.
+Stay up to date with our recent alumni achievements, and search our intereactive map to locate the current employment status of over 1,000 active alumni.

 April 26, 2016